emanuelefirmani/get-git-english/README.md

 get-git
 =======

-A handbook to learn git quick and without headaches
+A handbook to learn git quickly and without headaches